OSUGliders/glide/README.md

 Our definitions of data processing levels are guided by [NASA](https://www.earthdata.nasa.gov/learn/earth-observation-data-basics/data-processing-levels) and the [Spray data](https://spraydata.ucsd.edu/data-access).

 * **L0**: The binary files produced a Slocum gliders `.dbd`, `.sbd`, `.ebd`, `.tbd` or their compressed counterparts `.dcd`, ... etc.
-* **L1**: NetCDF or csv time series of flight and science data generated using `dbd2netcdf`.
+* **L1**: NetCDF or csv timeseries of flight and science data generated using `dbd2netcdf`.
 Usually named `glidername.dbd.nc` and `glidername.ebd.nc` or something similar.
-* **L2**: Key science and flight variables are merged into a single time series.
+* **L2**: Key science and flight variables are merged into a single file.
 Basic quality control is applied.
 Some missing data are interpolated.
 Physical variables are derived.
-Other glider sensors (e.g. MicroRider, DVL) may also be assimilated.
 * **L3**: Includes gridded data products.

 ## Usage